 Collins said he will have no second thoughts when he watches the Olympics on television.

-"I'm looking forward to seeing who wins," he said, "but I don't have any regrets.
-I made the decision, the best one for myself."
+"I'm looking forward to seeing who wins," he said, "but I don't have any regrets."

 He said the Redskins put no pressure on him, but he would have been behind in camp if he had made the Olympic team.
 He admitted money was a factor, too.